Fall Wheat Wreath DIY Instructions

 Let’s make a dried wheat wreath that will look beautiful in your home and will easily last until Thanksgiving (and probably way after that).

-- Dried wheat bundles or stems,
+• Dried wheat bundles or stems,

-- Dried grasses
+• Dried grasses

-- Dried flowers
+• Dried flowers

-- Wreath form like a metal ring 14” (gold would be preferable, I only had a silver one, worked just fine)
+• Wreath form like a metal ring 14” (gold would be preferable.
+I only had a silver one, worked just fine)

-- Floral wire, preferably bronze or gold-colored.
+• Floral wire, preferably bronze or gold-colored.

-- and wire cutters
+• and wire cutters

-- Garden shears or strong scissors
+• Garden shears or strong scissors

 Instructions for making a fall wheat wreath

 3. Alternatively, you can use a wreath form made from a straw wreath.
-You will need more bundles of wheat, grasses, and dried flowers then to cover your base completely, and of course that way your wreath will be much fuller and bigger.
-If you use a straw wreath form as your base you can either attach your bundles with wire (like I did here), or use floral pins or hot glue to attach the bundles to your form.
+You will need more bundles of wheat, grasses, and dried flowers then to cover your base completely, and of course, that way, your wreath will be much fuller and bigger.
+If you use a straw wreath form as your base, you can either attach your bundles with wire (like I did here) or use floral pins or hot glue to attach the bundles to your form.

 4. Make sure each new bundle covers the wire of the previous ones.
-If you have bronze or gold-colored wire that will make it much easier.
+If you have bronze or gold-colored wire, that will make it much easier.

-I didn’t and used what I had on hand (dark metal florists wire).
+I didn’t and used what I had on hand (dark metal florist wire).
 I made it work by being extra careful to hide the wire underneath the thicker parts of the bundles on top.

 5. If you are happy with how the bundles are flowing together, cut off any excess length of the stems.
 Wire cutters work best for this.